-This exercise has been part of Marie Forleo’s B School and has so many benefits to gaining PR.
+It has so many benefits to helping gain PR.
 Heck, it has benefits to your business full stop.
-As Marie says, few small businesses are doing this, so it enables you to stand out from your competition.
+Few small businesses are doing this, so it enables you to stand out from your competition.

 It’s important for public relations because you can better understand what that customer needs, how to better communicate with them and what will make them take action.

 How do you determine who your ideal client is

 When I start working with a client, we break it down into one of these three categories to begin with.
 This will be different depending on where you’re at in your business and how well you already know who you want to work with.